 They parted, and she smiled a little to herself like she did at the end of every kiss.
-He wondered if they would be together forever.
+He wondered if they would be together tomorrow.
 It was a constant thought, nowadays, one that spoiled little moments like this.
 Or perhaps it made them more valuable?
 The approaching demise of the moments made them precious to him.
 Every kiss seemed like the last.
 Every sentence seemed like the one he would remember forever.

 "Promise me nothing will change."